Morpheuslabs-io/morpheus-cde/README.md

 # Morpheus Labs

 # CDE FOR BLOCKCHAIN DEVELOPMENT
 This workspace provides development and hosting capabilities to the Blockchain and offchain developers.
-It provides DevOps capabilities to the Blockchain application developers to develop, test and deploy their code on staging environments for both smart contracts and off-chain applications before deploying to production instances
+It provides DevOps capabilities to the Blockchain application developers to develop, test and deploy their code on staging environments for both smart contracts and off-chain applications before deploying to production instances.

 ## The Project

-The Morpheus Labs CDE for blockchain aims to be implement a cloud software development environment for blockchain.
+The Morpheus Labs CDE for blockchain aims to be implemented using a cloud software development environment for blockchain.

 ## Microservice Development